-Market penetration can be the biggest contributor to brand growth.
-Yet there are a surprising number of companies in the market with chronically low penetration levels.
-In many categories, a significant proportion of them never achieve a penetration rate above 5%.
-What does it mean?
-Read in the entry below.
+Market penetrationu may be the biggest contributor to brand growth.
+Yet there are a surprisingly large number of companies in the market with chronically low penetration rates.
+In many categories, a significant proportion never achieve a penetration rate above 5%.
+What does this mean?
+Read in the post below.

 What will you learn from the article?

 In a dynamically changing business environment, market penetration is a key indicator that every business owner should know and understand.
-Our latest article will provide you with the necessary information on what market penetration is, how to interpret its indicators and how it can contribute to the development of your business.
-You will also learn how to effectively conduct a market penetration strategy to achieve success despite the competition.
-We have also prepared inspiring market penetration examples that you can immediately implement in your company.
-We invite you to read!
+Our latest article will provide you with essential information on what penetration of the market, how to interpret its indicators and how it can contribute to the development of your business.
+You will also learn how to effectively carry out a strategy market penetrationto succeed despite the competition.
+We have also prepared inspiring examples market penetrationwhich you can implement immediately in your company.
+Have a read!

 It is not uncommon that of the customers who have purchased a brand's products in a given year, the vast majority will not buy them in the next.
 Even the best brands can experience a churn rate of nearly 50%.
 Consequences?
 Companies must constantly take action that translates into increase in the market penetration rate.
 Even the biggest players accept that this is a long-term strategy.